Tickets to the Museum of the Treasure of San Gennaro

 The king entrusted the design to French and Italian architects, including Giovanni and Nicola Pisano, and the cathedral was completed during the reign of his son Roberto in 1314.

 In 1497, Cardinal Oliviero Carafa decided to add the Succorpo Chapel, a crypt with decorations by Tommaso Malvito, to house the relics of San Gennaro when they were returned to the city.
-Further restorations were needed after the allied bombing of the Second World War.
+Further restorations were needed after the Allied bombing of WWII.

-The Cathedral Legend:there once stood a large bronze equestrian statue just outside the former cathedral, said to have been magically created by Virgil and endowed with miraculous powers able to heal sick horses.
+The cathedral legend: There once stood a large bronze equestrian statue just outside the former cathedral, said to have been magically created by Virgil and endowed with the miraculous power to heal sick horses.
 In an attempt to put an end to the superstition, the statue was removed in 1332 by Cardinal Filomarino, who had it melted down to make the bells of the new cathedral.

 The Neapolitan Cathedral is laid out in a Latin cross plan with three naves and several side chapels.
 The central nave, about 100 meters long and 35 meters high, has a beautiful coffered ceiling with 17th-century paintings.
-The nave walls are decorated with works by Luca Giordano depicting Apostles, Doctors of the Church, and the patron saints of Naples.
+The nave walls are decorated with works by Luca Giordano depicting apostles, doctors of the Roman Catholic Church, and the patron saints of Naples.

 The counter-façade houses the tombs of Angevin rulers including Charles I of Anjou and Carlo Martello, while the transept houses burial markers, bas-reliefs, and sculptures from various eras.
 The main altar is decorated with bas-reliefs and houses relics of a number of saints.